 5.21.
 Tribe as Owner.

 a.
-The Tribe shall form or become a member of a Tribally-owned LLC formed under this Ordinance only by resolution of the Tribal Council.
+The Tribe shall form or become a member of a Tribally-owned LLC formed under this Ordinance only by resolution of the Tribal Council, upon a finding that the tribally-owned business and the services/opportunities/income that it may provide are integral to the operations, financial health, economic self-sufficiency, and continued existence of the tribe.

 b.
 If the Tribe or a Tribal entity is a member of an LLC formed under this Ordinance, any action which the Tribe is required or permitted to take with respect to any vote, approval, consent, appointment, direction, or other matter shall be taken as specified in §16.03 of this Ordinance or, as to actions related to the managers of a manager-managed LLC, as stated in the LLC’s Operating Agreement approved by the Tribal Council.